John Stanley-6 June 1355

 ‘Of course, I would.’
 John said, straightening his body into a taller stance.

 ‘Quite.’
 The Earl nodded.
 ‘That could put yourself and these ‘friendly’ kidnappers both at risk.
 I have decided to take advantage of this opportunity.
 Your task, as of this moment, is to protect Lady Ximene from all danger but to allow her to be kidnapped by this select group.
 You must do everything necessary to help Lady Ximene escape.’

 ‘Now comes the risky part.
 We want you to stay with Ximene and protect her until the Prince can negotiate with her directly.
 We were prepared to kidnap Ximene ourselves if the Comte de Foix would not release her.’
 He cleared his throat.
 ‘It was not something I favoured because of the many associated risks.
 Now, there is an opportunity to remove Ximene from the Comte de Foix’s influence without our involvement.
 We must take advantage of it.If you stay with her it will provide an extra measure of security.’

 ‘To some unknown destination.’

 ‘We believe it to be Sicily.’

-John blinked.
+John gaped.
 He was not sure where Sicily was.

 The Earl established firm eye contact.
 He leaned in a little closer.
 ‘John you accepted my offer to become involved in the Prince’s security and you have had a taste of the complexity of some of the related activities.
 This is just an extension of your own role.
 It comes a little earlier than I would have wished, but I have little choice.
 It is you that Ximene has chosen to protect her.’